 Worked Pricing Example

-Real numbers: Say your house could sell for $250,000 in perfect shape.
-But it needs a new roof and kitchen updates—about $20,000 worth.
+Real numbers from a recent Virginia divorce sale: Say your house could sell for $250,000 in perfect shape.
+The property requires roof replacement and kitchen remodeling which will cost around $20,000.
 Add $5,000 for regular closing costs.
-An investor wants to make around $15,000 profit.
+The investor aims to earn about $15,000 in profit.
 So they’d likely offer: $250,000 minus $20,000 minus $5,000 minus $15,000 = $210,000.
-You lose some money but skip the hassle.
+You give up some money but avoid the trouble of fixing things and showing your home and paying for months of separation expenses.

 Addressing Domestic Violence and Safety Concerns